-In the fall and spring, at a time designated by the Registrar, each student must register through NetClassroom, selecting courses previously approved by his or her adviser.
+In the fall and spring, at a time designated by the Registrar, each student must register through Campus Café, selecting courses previously approved by his or her adviser.
 The system is accessible and available during designated peak registration times.
-The web registration address is https://1052netclass.blackbaudondemand.com/NetClassroom7.
-For registration instruction using NetClassroom, see https://www.nbts.edu/student-life/student-logins/netclassroom-help/

 Students who fail to register during the initial period described above may register during the late registration period.
 A late fee will be required.